Lucg/push-plugin-unity/README.md

 	int regions = InfobipPushLocation.StopLiveGeoMonitoringForAllRegions();

-Only on `iOS` you can use live geo accuracy live geo monitoring accuracy is set to hundred meters (contant kCLLocationAccuracyHundredMeters) by default.
-You can change the accuracy by calling method `InfobipPushLocation.IBSetLiveGeoAccuracy(accuracy)` and check the current live geo accuracy by calling `InfobipPushLocation.IBLiveGeoAccuracy()`.
-Be careful when setting accuracy because of Apple restrictions according location accuracy and usage in mobile applications.
+Only on `iOS` you can use live geo accuracy.
+Live geo monitoring accuracy is set to hundred meters by default.
+You can change the accuracy by setting  `InfobipPushLocation.LiveGeoAccuracy` field and check the current live geo accuracy by getting the same field (type double).
+Be careful when setting accuracy because of Apple's restrictions regarding location accuracy and usage in mobile applications.

-Set the live geo location accuracy to be the best one with method:

-	double accur = 100.43;
-	InfobipPushLocation.IBSetLiveGeoAccuracy(accuracy);

 ### Media Notifications

-From Infobip Push service you can sent Media notification with media content.
+From Infobip Push service you can send Media notification with media content.
-Media content referes to multimedia content (image, video, audio) wrapped inside HTML tags.
+Media content refers to multimedia content (image, video, audio) wrapped inside HTML tags.

 #### Media Content from Media Notifcation